SulthonAuliya/E-Lelang/readme.md

 This is a few easy steps for you to run this website locally in your dekstop after cloning this project.

-- rename folder "env.example" menjadi ".env"
+- rename folder "- Copy.env.example" menjadi ".env"
 - buka cmd lalu jalankan "composer update"

 1. Buat lah database pada phpmyadmin dengan nama "lelang"